prog4biol/pfb2024/lectures/biopython.md

 Because one of our sample sequences is not a complete CDS we will get this message from biopython

 ```
-/Users/smr/opt/anaconda3/lib/python3.9/site-packages/Bio/Seq.py:2334: BiopythonWarning: Partial codon, len(sequence) not a multiple of three.
+/Users/pfb2024/mamba/envs/biopython/lib/python3.6/site-packages/Bio/Seq.py:2309: BiopythonWarning: Partial codon, len(sequence) not a multiple of three.
 Explicitly trim the sequence or add trailing N before translation.
 This may become an error in future.
-  warnings.warn(
+  BiopythonWarning)
  ```